helsinki-sda-group/.github/README.md

-## Homepage definer repo
+## Homepage repo

 helsinki-sda-group/.github is a ✨special✨ repository that defines the [SDA GitHub homepage](https://github.com/helsinki-sda-group).
 Homepage is defined in the file profile/README.md.

+Helsinki-sda-group admins are [Mikko Saukkoriipi](https://github.com/Saukkoriipi) and [Teemu Sarapisto](https://github.com/Tsarpf).